Beneath You

 "Beneath You" is the second episode of the seventh and final season of the television show Buffy the Vampire Slayer.
+The episode aired on October 1, 2002 on UPN.

 Plot

 In Frankfurt, Germany, a young woman races frantically away from hooded figures similar to the robed men in Istanbul down deserted corridors above a bustling nightclub.
 She dashes through an exterior door, scales down the building, and, believing herself safe, leaves the building at the street level.
 Robed pursuers appear and push her back through the door.
 One of the robed figures pulls a long curved dagger.
 She blocks his swing, but misses the next.
 The assassins re-sheath their daggers and depart.
 The young woman opens her deadened eyes and says in a deep, inhuman voice, "From beneath you, it devours."

 Dawn awakens Buffy from the nightmare in which she witnessed the German woman's murder and Buffy questions the meaning of her dream.
 Elsewhere in Sunnydale, something large tears through the ground.
 Spike sneaks around in the school basement he calls home, seemingly headed for a rat while he speaks aloud.
 Everything around him begins to shake and he falls to the ground, screaming.
 Xander drives Buffy and Dawn to school and they talk about high school and Xander's relationship problems.
 Principal Wood introduces Buffy to her new job and cubicle where she will be working.
 Buffy sneaks down to the basement in search of Spike, but does not find him.
 A woman named Nancy walks her small dog along the sidewalk, but while her back is turned, something sucks the dog through the pavement and into the ground.
 She runs away and right into Xander, who takes her to the safety of Buffy's house.

 The remaining Scooby Gang console Nancy and promise to deal with this unusual creature.
 Much to everyone's surprise, a cleaned up version of Spike joins them in the living room and offers his assistance in the battle.
 Spike wants to talk with Buffy, but Dawn and Xander are not happy to see him or with the fact that Buffy did not inform them that she saw Spike earlier.
 Buffy goes to talk with Spike privately and he offers to help deal with this underground monster.
 Buffy eventually agrees to let him help, then explains the game plan to the rest of the group.
 As Spike leaves with Buffy for patrol, Dawn threatens to kill him if he ever again harms or touches Buffy.
 Spike is somewhat unnerved by this which is surprising since he is usually not easily frightened.